Uzbekistan Trip. Day 3: Bukhara

 Taking a break and soothing legs

-The original part of the wall fortress made using mud.
+The original part of the fortress wall was made using mud.

-About 10 minutes walk, we reached to the next stop, the Great Minaret of Kalon.
-There were bunches of souvenirs stall along the road, but you can skip it.
+After about a 10-minute walk, we reached the next stop, the Great Minaret of Kalon.
+There were bunches of souvenir stalls along the road, but you can skip them.

 Still looking for good bargains